-Since vitamin D is present in just a few food sources, including salmon, canned tuna and fortified milk and orange juice, it’s recommended to get 2,000 – 4,000 IU in your prenatal supplement.
+Since vitamin D is present in just a few food sources, including salmon, canned tuna and fortified milk and orange juice, it’s recommended to get enough in your prenatal supplement.
 Research has shown that taking up to 100 mcg (4,000 IU) during pregnancy is safe and effective in achieving normal vitamin D blood levels.

 You may be able to get the DHA you need by eating fatty fish, but many pregnant women eliminate fish intake during pregnancy to avoid consuming mercury.
 If you decide to occasionally include fish in your diet, the Monterey Bay Aquarium Seafood Watch site is a great place to do some research on the type of fish you plan to eat.

 Choline is found in eggs, beef, soybeans, chicken and mushrooms and potatoes.
 It promotes your baby’s brain development and helps prevent neural tube defects.
-Health experts recommend 100-300 mg in your prenatal supplement because hardly anyone gets enough of this crucial nutrient through diet alone.
+Health experts recommend choosing a prenatal supplement with choline because hardly anyone gets enough of this crucial nutrient through diet alone.